shinjiueda-sueda/plantmanager/README.md

 Clone the project and access the folder

-$ git clone && cd nlw-05-plantmanager
+$ git clone && cd plantmanager

 __Follow the steps below__